pcelvng/task-tools/apps/flowlord/README.md

      - _for_: create a number of jobs starting with current time + offset to end of for statement
      - _by_: iterator when creating tasks. day (default), hour, month
      - _meta_: create a task for each item in the array passed in as meta.
-     - _meta_file_: path to a file (json,csv) use to meta data template, each row will create a task.
+     - _meta-file_: path to a file (json,csv) use to meta data template, each row will create a task.
  - **retry**: the number of times a task is retried before being sent to failed_tasks
  - **template**: a URL string that is parsed and put into the task's info string when created